rayalan/binary-adages/content/pages/profile-target-position.md

 [^first]: Or if an opponent got there first, they would have to make a hasty decision.
 And it turns out that a pressured decision is often a lot worse than a carefully considered one.

 That's a good metaphor for how I shine at engineering, mixing a healthy dose of prioritization, planning and structure with on-the-fly flexibility and adjustments.
 Sometimes there's a major architectural pain point that surfaces late.
-Or a teammate who needs to be taught some key concepts.
+Or a junior teammate who needs to be taught some key concepts.
 Sometimes it's about learning why debugging is hard in the current system and making a plan.
 At other times, it's about being the one to say "Here's the risk if we go live without making sure that we've implemented a proper deadletter queue."
 Sometimes it's about figuring out what technological approach will support the new business objectives.

 I want to be positioned where I have the freedom to learn, to understand, and to act -- to be consistently tackling what is important and impactful.